Ontario election 2018 platform guide: Where the parties stand on everything from hydro bills to taxes to transit

 The NDP says its plan would cut hydro bills by 30 per cent.
 Highlights:

-- Return control of Hydro One to the provincial government by buying back the share of the utility that’s been sold to private investors
+- Return control of Hydro One to the provincial government by spending up to $4.1 billion to buy back the share of the utility that’s been sold to private investors

-- Cut rural electricity rates by about 15 per cent
+- Slash rates by 30 per cent and rural electricity rates by about 15 per cent

 - End time-of-use billing; set a flat rate of 10.3¢ per kWh (Currently, rates fluctuate between 6.5–13.2¢ per kWh based on the time of day)

-Note: *Correction: In an earlier version of this post, we said the NDP would convert all student debts into grants but they are only pledging to convert provincial loans for all new and current postsecondary students into grants.